Discover Réunion : Environment

 The main threats to ecosystems are man-made.
 Since colonization in the 17th century, hunting and later urbanization have led to the disappearance of species and natural habitats.
 Deforestation and the introduction of invasive species (guava, maroon vine) are also weakening endemic species, some of which are threatened with extinction (white sweet wood).

-Réunion National Park.
-Created in 2007, the Parc national de la Réunion protects the island's remarkable terrestrial ecosystems.
-Its pitons, cirques and remparts have been listed as a World Heritage Site since 2010, for their "universal and exceptional value".
+Reunion National Park.
+Created in 2007, the Parc national de La Réunion protects the island's remarkable terrestrial ecosystems.
+Its pitons, cirques and remparts have been an integral part of the World Heritage List since 2010, for their "universal and exceptional value".
 The park is home to unique yet fragile landscapes and biodiversity.
 It protects endemic and endangered species such as the Barau petrel and the Bourbon green gecko, as well as remarkable ecosystems such as primary dry and humid forests.
 The integrity of primary forests is vital for maintaining the evolutionary dynamics of living organisms.
-It still covers 30% of the island's territory.
+Today, it still covers 30% of the island's territory.
 Its decline is linked to deforestation, but also to the introduction of invasive exotic species.
-"Preserving the forest is everybody's business", as the Parc National de la Réunion is keen to point out.
+"Preserving the forest is everyone's business", as Parc National de La Réunion is keen to point out.
 In addition to its protection missions, the park is also involved in disseminating knowledge to the general public and raising environmental awareness.
-The lucky hikers who will be able to walk in these grandiose spaces are therefore urged to stay on the trails in order to preserve the flora and fauna.
+The lucky hikers who will be able to walk in these grandiose spaces are therefore urged to stay on the trails to preserve the flora and fauna.

 Last but not least, marine biodiversity (fish, turtles, mammals) is fragile and under threat.
 An approach charter has been drawn up to enable you to observe mammals (whales, dolphins, etc.) and turtles with respect for living creatures (www.reunion.fr).